mates-robotics/Competition-Code-2025-2026/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 ## Creating your own OpModes

 There are two main types of OpModes and movement programs: RobotAuto and RobotTeleOp: one is for the autonomous period and one is for the tele-op period.
-Both files have special attributes that are needed for functionality:
+Both files have special annotations that are needed for functionality:
-- RobotAuto files uses a @Autonomous(name, group) attribute.
+- RobotAuto files uses a @Autonomous(name, group) annotation.
-- RobotTeleOp files use a @TeleOp(name, group) attribute.
+- RobotTeleOp files use a @TeleOp(name, group) annotation.

-Enabling and disabling OpModes is done with the @Disabled attribute.
+Enabling and disabling OpModes is done with the @Disabled annotations.
 If this appears, this file will not be shown as an available OpMode.
-Comment out or delete this attribute to enable.
+Comment out or delete this annotation to enable.

 ### Naming of Samples